emilel/dotfiles/setup/.setup/README.md

 Programs which might be nice to have:

-`acpi arandr bat dmenu fd feh fzf git i3-wm i3blocks i3lock imagemagick iw jq man mimeo mutt neovim nnn pandoc playerctl python qutebrowser ripgrep spotify-tui spotifyd stow sudo sxiv texlive-core tmux xclip xrandr zathura zathura-pdf-mupdf zsh`
+`acpi arandr bat dmenu fd feh flameshot fzf git i3-wm i3blocks i3lock imagemagick iw jq man mimeo mutt neovim nnn pandoc playerctl python qutebrowser ripgrep spotify-tui spotifyd stow sudo sxiv texlive-most tmux xclip xrandr zathura zathura-pdf-mupdf zsh`

 Install the ones you want however they are installed in your distro.
 Below are how to setup some of the programs by running commands, but beware: don't